Receive Daily Updates by Email (Free Subscription)

 of Equity/ FDI Cap

-Note: Besides the above, FDI is not allowed in any other agricultural
+Note: Other than the above, foreign investment is not allowed in any other agricultural sector/activity

 The term “under controlled conditions” covers the following: